Build an AST Interpreter

 (prop child z) //30

-From the implementation perspective, a class is just a named environment which can be instantiated and create objects.
-Since it is an envrionment, it has envrionment record (actual storage) and a optional reference to the parent environment.
+From the implementation perspective, a class is just a named environment which can be instantiated to create objects.
+Since it is an environment, it has an environment record (actual storage) and an optional reference to the parent environment.

 As you can see, the class is also an object that has its own space in memory similar to its instance.